 Cost: $40/day for ages 3–5 (half-day); $85/day for ages 6–14; discounts available if you register for more than one day.

 Sew a bathrobe, hoodie, sweatshirt, fuzzy vest or other fun projects at two- and three-day camps offered by this Greenwood-area sewing studio.
 Register soon; camps fill up fast.

 Offered most of the summer, these fun, creative day camps have a theme each day with activities to match; and kids also get to explore parts of the museum.
 Weather permitting, kids eat lunch outside near Seattle Center's International Fountain, along with other outdoor activities.

 7. The Little Gym, multiple locations

 These active day camps focus on gymnastics and other fun activities.

-12. Rollin’ 253 Skate and Community Center, Tacoma
+9. Rollin’ 253 Skate and Community Center, Tacoma

 This Tacoma rink plans camps with arts, crafts, games, classes, field trips and, of course, roller skating!

-Cost: $40/day, with lunch, snack and activities included in the price, and great coverage for hours (7:30 a.m.-5:30 p.m.).
-Register the day before for single day.
+Cost: $40/day, with lunch, snack and activities included in the price, and great coverage for hours, with drop off as early as 7:30 a.m. and pick up at 5:30 p.m.